edsl/articulos/atoms_want_to_be_free.markdown

 Terranova, Tiziana.
 2000.
 Free Labour.
 Producing Culture for the Digital Economy.
 Social Text 18 (2): 33-57.
 Virno, Paolo.
 1996.
 Notes on the General Intellect.
 In Marxism Beyond Marxism, edited by Saree Makdisi, Cesare Casarino, and Rebecca E. Karl, 265-272.
 London: Routledge.
 Xenos, Nicholas.
 1989.
 Scarcity and Modernity.
 London: Routledge.

-1) This argument has been taken one step further by libertarian critics of intellectual property.
-Instead of talking about ”intellectual property”, they promote the derogative term “intellectual monopoly”.
-The case against property rights can thus be refashioned as an attack on state regulations and market distortions (Boldrin and Levine 2008).
-This line of argument is underpinned by the old libertarian fallacy that private property and markets can exist independently of the state and its legal powers.